sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/RunsApi.md

 > List&lt;Tag&gt; addTags(projectId, objectId, tag)

-Add tags to a run in the project.
+Add tags to an object in the project.

-Add tags to a run in the project.
+Add tags to an object in the project.
 Tags with the same category name will be overwritten.

 ### Example